jfisteus/eyegrade/doc/user-manual/user-manual.rst

 such as `ProText <https://www.tug.org/protext/>`_:

 #.
 Download the ProText installer
-   (be aware that the size of the download is about 1.7 GB).
+   (be aware that the size of the download is over 3 GB).

 #.
 From the installer, choose to install MiKTex.
    When you are offered a minimal or full installation,